 - Protect your pipes

-- Find your stopcock and know how to use it
+- Find your stop-tap and know how to use it

-Your stopcock is the connection between your home and the mains water supply.
-Make sure you know the location of your stopcock so it can be turned off in an emergency.
+Your stop-tap is the connection between your home and the mains water supply.
+Make sure you know the location of your stop-tap so it can be turned off in an emergency.
 It’s normally under your sink - look for a tap or a lever on your copper pipes and turn it clockwise to switch it off.
 If your pipes do freeze, locate the frozen pipe and apply heat to melt the blockage – a hair dryer or hot water bottle works best.
 Read more about what to do if a pipe bursts on the Affinity Water website.

 - Test smoke alarms and CO detectors

 All homes should be fitted with a smoke alarm and Carbon Monoxide (CO) detector.
 These play an important role in keeping your family safe so it’s important you check the batteries, and clean them regularly with a vacuum cleaner to ensure they are in good working order.